MHimken/WinRE-Customization/README.md

                 }
 ```
 This script does that, although it may not be obvious.
 The order for this script is (because it made the most sense to me)
-1. Backup WinRE - the script does this, even if you specify to delete said backup later
+1. Backup WinRE - the script does this even if you specify to delete the backup later.
-    * This **disables** the Recovery Agent so the .wim file can be backed up somewhere else.
+    * This **disables** the Recovery Agent so that the .wim file can be backed up elsewhere.
     * This also verifies that the Recovery Agent can be safely disabled and that the .wim is accessible.
 2. Mount the WinRE using the new method that was provided here https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-update-to-winre?view=windows-11#apply-the-update-to-a-running-pc
 3. Apply whatever you provided to the script (as of writing drivers or patches)
-4. Dismount the image trying to commit the changes
+4. Dismount the image and try to commit the changes
-5. Enable the recovery agent
+5. Enable the Recovery Agent

-All in all the script does the exact same steps.
+All in all, the script does exactly the same thing.
 Although by accident, because apparently this re-signs the partition
-or the .wim to allow secure boot/BitLocker to trust the recovery partition still.
-If you think about it that makes
+or the .wim so that Secure Boot/BitLocker can still trust the recovery partition.
+If you think about it, this makes sense, because
-sense, because otherwise an attacker could just replace the .wim in the unprotected partition.
+otherwise an attacker could just replace the .wim in the unprotected partition.

-So far I didn't get issue reports about secure boot or BitLocker itself acting up (unless the script never fully ran!).
+So far, I haven't received any reports of Secure Boot or BitLocker itself acting up (unless the script never fully ran!).
-If you used this script to apply your patches, you should be good.
-Here's the obvious remindder though, that I'm not an MS
+If you used this script to apply your patches, you should be fine.
+The obvious caveat here is that I'm not an MS
-employee and cannot vouche for the accuracy of the provided information of what I just described.
-You're still using this
+employee and cannot vouch for the accuracy of the information provided by what I have just described.
+You still use this
 script at your own risk!

 # Latest changes